22 Configuring Workers with N2WS

 To edit or delete a worker configuration:

 You can add multiple tags to each account for workers for subsequent monitoring of cost and usage in the AWS Cost Explorer.
-When the worker is launched during Copy to S3, Recover S3, file-level recovery, or worker test, you will be able to filter for the N2WS worker tags in the Tags tab of the AWS Cost Explorer.
-To activate your worker tags, see section 22.2.1.
+When the worker is launched for any type of operation, such as Copy to S3, Recover S3, file-level recovery, Cleanup, worker testing, etc., it will be tagged with the specified tags.
+You will then be able to filter for the N2WS worker tags in the Tags tab of the AWS Cost Explorer.

 To add worker tags: